Malayan Emergency: Iban mercenaries

 The deployment of Iban mercenaries recruited to fight in the Malayan Emergency was a widely publicised topic in the British press.
 Many newspapers articles contained titles referring to the Iban cultural practice of headhunting and contained articles portraying Ibans as violent and primitive while being friendly towards white Europeans.
 While many newspaper articles incorrectly argued that Ibans deployed to Malaya were no longer headhunters, others put forward arguments that Ibans in Malaya should be allowed to openly decapitate and scalp members of the MNLA.

 The Iban mercenaries deployed to Malaya were widely praised for their jungle bushcraft skills, although some British and Commonwealth officers found that Ibans were outperformed in this role by recruits from Africa and certain parts of the Commonwealth.
 The behaviour of Iban mercenaries serving in Malaya was also the subject of criticism, as some Iban recruits were found to have looted corpses and others had threatened their commanding officers with weapons.
 Due to fears of racial tensions with ethnic Malays the Iban mercenaries that Britain deployed to Malaya were denied access to automatic weapons.

-There were also communication difficulties as virtually all the Iban recruits in Malaya were illiterate and most British troops serving alongside them had no prior experience with Asian languages.
+There were also communication difficulties, for virtually all the Iban recruits in Malaya were illiterate and most British troops serving alongside them had no prior experience with Asian languages.
 Some Iban mercenaries refused to go on patrol after receiving bad omens in their dreams.
 Iban society had no social classes making it difficult for them to adhere to military ranks.
-Some Royal Marines complained that their Iban allies were inaccurate with firearm, and Ibans were both the victims and perpetrators of an unusual amount of friendly fire incidents.
+Some Royal Marines complained that their Iban allies were inaccurate with firearms, and Ibans were both the victims and perpetrators of an unusual amount of friendly-fire incidents.
 The first Iban casualty of the war was a man called Jaweng ak Jugah who was shot dead after being mistaken for a "communist terrorist".

 At the beginning of the Malayan Emergency, the Ibans serving the British were classified as civilians and were thus awarded British and Commonwealth medals reserved for civilians.
 In one example, the Iban mercenary Awang anak Raweng, was awarded the George Cross in 1951 after he allegedly repelled an attack of 50 MNLA guerrillas.
 Another example is Menggong anak Panggit who was awarded the George Medal in 1953.

 In 1953, Ibans in Malaya were given their own regiment, the Sarawak Rangers.
-Many would go onto fight during the Second Malayan Emergency.
+Many would go on to fight during the Second Malayan Emergency.